Data Breach: 10 Ways to Prevent This Potential Nightmare

 Reviewing your risk assessment regularly is one of the best preventative measures you can take.
 By doing this, you consider all the possible ways in which your company could accidentally disclose PHI.
 This process calls attention to all the actions you need to take for maximum security.
 Technology is evolving, hackers are coming up with new scams, your rules are changing, and you’re hiring new employees.
 In order to be effective, your risk assessment must reflect the current state of your business.

-All of these suggestions are excellent preventative measures, however, if you really want to avoid a breach, the best thing you can do is allow an expert to guide you through the process of becoming HIPAA compliant.
+All of these suggestions are excellent preventative measures, however, if you really want to avoid a data breach, the best thing you can do is allow an expert to guide you through the process of becoming HIPAA compliant.
 If you purchase our Total HIPAA Prime™ package, we will work with you to create a custom solution to keep your business safe.